all about dubai culture village old world charm with a modern touch in 2024

 Read Also: Countries Eligible For Dubai Visa

-The community of Dubai Healthcare City is dedicated to providing health facilities to residents in and outside the community of Culture Village with medical institutions, several clinics, specialized centers, and hospitals namely Primavera Medical Centre, Dr. Sulaiman Al Habib Hospital, and Emirates Speciality Hospital among others.
+The community of Dubai Healthcare City is dedicated to providing health facilities to residents in and outside the community of Culture Village, including medical institutions, several clinics, specialised centres, and hospitals, namely Primavera Medical Centre, Dr. Sulaiman Al Habib Hospital, and Emirates Speciality Hospital, among others.

 Read Also: Dubai Visa Policy